Fiji – Guide for Backpackers

 - Sundays are considered a day of rest in Fiji so try to avoid Sundays for booking activities

-- Weather & Climate – March-October is the dry season, November-February is warmer and wetter season.
-The average temperatures are 26-31 degrees Celcius, with winter temperatures being around 18-32 degrees and summer being 22-35 degrees.
+- Weather & Climate – March-October is the dry season, November-February is the warmer and wetter season.
+The average temperatures are 26-31 degrees Celcius, with winter temperatures being around 18-32 degrees and summer being 22-35 degrees

 - Visas – An automated three months visitor visa is given on arrival.